 - Third, if you find that you really need a break, you can find a quiet corner to bust out the camera bag and pretend to clean your lenses.

-- Finally, you can kill a lot of time by arranging for goofy shots arranged by family/marriage.
+- Finally, you can kill a lot of time setting up for goofy shots grouped by family/marriage.

-What's more American at Thanksgiving than football?
+What's more all-American than a Thanksgiving football game?
 If you're feeling a little tense or awkward at your family gathering, use your ninja moves to quietly and inconspicuously turn on the game.
-This effectively divides the family into two groups: those who love football, and those who don't.
+This effectively divides the family into two groups: those who love football and those who don't.
 Join whichever group causes you less stress, or opt for the football crowd because they will most certainly not be paying attention to you.

 If there are children in attendance, you can give yourself a break from interacting with the adult members of your family by spending time with the younger set.
-Have a conversation with the shy cousin who seems to be holding back, or jump in and play hide and seek in the backyard.
-Of course, there will eventually be a temper tantrum or two and the kids will bicker over things that you likely think are inconsequential.
-Basically, it'll be like spending time with the grown-ups, except that it's socially acceptable to leave a group of squabbling kids without having to apologize and make excuses.
+Have a conversation with the shy cousin who seems to be just as uncomfortable as you are, or jump in and play hide and seek in the backyard with your kiddo cousins.
+Head to a spare room and turn on a classic holiday movie.
+Sure the kids will talk through the entire thing, but who cares.
+At least the kids are focused on the film and not your love life or career prospects.

 Most people enjoy talking about themselves and telling stories about their pasts.
 If you find yourself in a situation where you either don't want to talk about your life or you've run out of safe subjects to discuss, then ask a question that requires a story as a response.
-It helps a great deal if your question has something to do with family history, since others can join in and add to the conversation.
-Be careful though - only ask questions that you'll be comfortable hearing details about.
+It helps a great deal if your question has something to do with family history since others can join in and add to the conversation.
+Tread lightly here and only ask questions that you'll be comfortable hearing details about.
 Asking your grandparents how they met, for example, is much safer than asking them to tell you about their honeymoon.
-There are some things that you just can't unhear.
+Be sure to start storytime before the wine goes dry.
+Loose lips sometimes result in things that you can't unhear.

-Face it, no matter what you wear, someone will comment that you should have opted for something warmer/more formal/less baggy/less revealing.
-You can't please all of your relatives all of the time, so dress in an outfit that makes you happy.
+Face it, no matter what you wear; someone will comment that you should have opted for something warmer/more formal/less baggy/less revealing.
+You can't please all of your relatives all the time, so dress in an outfit that makes you happy.

 - Go for something loose around the waist because. . .pie.
 Only the men of a certain age can get away with popping open the buttons on their pants to make room for more.